 All students are required to be current in all their immunizations, screenings, and certifications.
 Students are expected to maintain current records through the College of Nursing contracted agency, CastleBranch at https://mycb.castlebranch.com.
-Any questions, please email CastleBranch at https://mycb.castlebranch.com.
 Any questions, please email CastleBranch at servicedesk.cu@castlebranch.com or call 1-888-723-4263.
 Students must use this service and are responsible for any costs for immunizations, screenings, and vaccines.
 The professional fee covers the document tracking, not individual immunizations, screenings and vaccines.
 It is the responsibility of the student to keep accounts active including the timely update of contact information if any changes occur.
-Students must submit all the appropriate documentation through this site.
-Paper copies will not be accepted by the College or individual instructors.
+Students must submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site. nust submit all the appropriate documentation through this site.